-The European Union Visitors Program (EUVP) invites young, promising leaders from countries outside the European Union to visit Europe to gain a first-hand appreciation of the EU’s goals, policies and peoples and to increase mutual understanding between professionals from non-EU countries and their EU counterparts.
+The European Union Visitors Program (EUVP) invites young, promising leaders from countries outside the European Union to visit Europe to gain a first-hand appreciation of the EU’s institutions, policies, values, and people to increase mutual understanding between professionals from non-EU countries and their EU counterparts.

 The EUVP is jointly sponsored and administered by the European Parliament and the European Commission.
-An EUVP visit consists of an individual 5- to 8-day program of meetings with EU officials at the EU institutions in Brussels, Strasbourg and/or Luxembourg.
+An EUVP visit consists of an individual 5- to 8-day program of meetings with EU officials at the EU institutions in Brussels and/or Strasbourg.
 All programs are coordinated and arranged by the EUVP Secretariat rather than by individual participants.
 Travel and per diem costs are covered by the EUVP.
+For more details on the program, please visit the EUVP website.

 As mentioned above, in addition to the United States, EUVP candidates are selected from a large number of non-EU countries throughout the world.
 Non-US applicants should contact the EU Delegation in the country in which